Learn more about the International Foundation Programme (IFP) at Reading.

 Everyone on the IFP takes the Academic Skills module, and, if you need to improve your English language skills, you must also take the International English module.

-All modules are taught on the September-start IFP, whereas modules on the January-start and IFP Online are limited.
+All modules are taught on the September-start IFP, whereas modules on the January-start are limited.

 |Biology||40||✓||GCSE Biology (C) or equivalent|